Website & blogs © Louis Kraft 2013-2020

 is so important that I return to it below.

 Susan Goulet art of a famed EF publicity photo (© Susan Goulet 2004).
 I’m not sure if she has the color of his eyes correct.
 She had created a wonderful portrait of OdeH and I had given Olivia a print of it in 2004 (I kept the original art).
 She loved it.
 This image is a copy of the original art in the LK personal collection.
+Most likely it will eventually end up in the Louis Kraft Collection.

 I do know one thing: Mr. Flynn worked hard at being an actor, took an interest during pre-production and production although at times after the farce of a rape trial in 1943 he decided to give the public what they expected of him.
 This turned out to be a two-headed dragon for not only did he present himself as the lecher that the Los Angeles criminal justice system attempted to paint him as (read: behind closed doors political shenanigans then in vogue) but also that it marked the beginning of a huge downward life spiral that he mistakenly thought he could reverse whenever he wanted.